GROWTH: A Bio-Art Project Unveiling The Dialogue Between Nature And Economy

 Poster for the GROWTH Bio-Art Project

-The GROWTH Project: Where Nature Confronts Human Systems of Price and Value, Revealing the Fragility of financial Structures.
+The GROWTH Project: An Interplay Between Nature and Human-Made Systems That Questions the Durability of financial Structures

 The Growth Project is a call to awaken from the illusions of wealth and importance that dominate modern life.
 In the end, it is nature's resources - not human constructs - that sustain us.”

-- Julia Sysalova, Art Curator and CriticMIAMI, CA, UNITED STATES, November 6, 2024 /EINPresswire / -- International Conceptual Bio-Art Project
+- Julia Sysalova, Art Curator and CriticMIAMI, FL, UNITED STATES, November 7, 2024 /EINPresswire / -- International Conceptual Bio-Art Project

 GROWTH